GenoPro Privacy Statement / GDPR

 the Internet, just contact us after completing your purchase and we

-will update your site license to disable those features in the
+will update your site license to disable those online features in the

 Order Form To Purchase GenoPro